≡ Menu

 Pixiebald Cat Breed… Everything You Need to Know at a Glance!

-Some folks even theorize that the Pixiebob is actually ½ wildcat.
-And while we can’t provide any evidence that this is true, what we can tell you for sure is that this cat breed is one of favourites and it’s not because they have a wild streak.
+If you think the picture above doesn’t look like a “Pixie” or “fairy,” it seems much more like a wild Lynx; we here at IndulgeYourPet would agree.
+Some folks even theorize that the Pixiebob is ½ wildcat.
+And while we can’t provide any evidence that this is true, we can tell you that this cat breed is one of my favorites, and it’s not because they have a wild streak.

 Truth is…

-We here at IndulgeYourPet happen to be big fans of the Pixie-bob cat breed doesn’t mean that you will be to.
-This is why we wanted to take a moment and discuss what it might be like to own a Pixiebob cat so that if you’re given the opportunity to actually own one of these guys, you’ll be able to know if that’s a good choice for you or not.
+These cats are pretty mellow and sometimes act a bit “dog-like.”
+But just because we here at IndulgeYourPetaree are big fans of the Pixie-bob cat breed doesn’t mean you will be, too.
+This is why we wanted to take a moment and discuss what it might be like to own a Pixiebob cat so that if you’re allowed to own one of these guys, you’ll be able to know if that’s a good choice for you.

 Pixiebob Cat Breed Fast Facts